Are minimizers of the Onsager-Machlup functional strong posterior modes?: Severely ill-posed linear problems

 Here, the value of our main result \cref{var_char_modes} lies in allowing us to translate the consistency of the minimizer of $I^y$ into consistency of the posterior mode.
-Under a source condition on $u^\dagger$ and with an a priori choice of the prior variance $r^2$ in the order of the noise level $b$, the mean squared error of the MAP estimator converges in the order of the noise level.
+We show that under a source condition on $u^\dagger$ and with an a priori choice of the prior variance $r^2$ in the order of the noise level $b$, the mean squared error (MSE) of the MAP estimator converges in the order of the noise level.